What Is EPC in Affiliate Marketing? Calculator + Examples

 3. Campaign viability – Whether a campaign is worth continuing at all

+Too many affiliates focus solely on EPC while ignoring their costs.
+They celebrate high EPCs without realizing they’re actually losing money after expenses.
 For paid traffic campaigns, maintaining a positive NPPC is non-negotiable unless you’re deliberately running a loss leader.
 Even a slightly negative NPPC can drain your budget surprisingly fast when scaled up.

 Track your NPPC regularly across different traffic sources and offers.
 This single number tells you more about your affiliate business health than almost any other metric.